trakas/trakas-docs/docs/overview/introduction.md

 ## Why Trakas, not some "Google works"?

-In the beginning, We feel they are too small to be a package, just take some "google work" to find them out, but for now We think it should be a package for better reasons:
+In the beginning, We feel they are too small to be a package, just take some "Google work" to find them out, but now we think it should be a package for better reasons:

 1. A better place for reference
 1. Enhance the usability